What is a

 In his world-changing Menlo Park lab, Thomas Edison worked with small teams in intensive collaborations after hours that became known as "midnight lunch" sessions.Edison would return to the lab at 7 PM to check on his experiments, then engage other employees in dialogue who were also staying late.
 Edison ordered in food at 9 PM so the intensive discussions could continue until midnight.

-Today, Midnight LunchTM collaboration sessions can be facilitated either live or virtually from Bi-Link's Hardware StoreTM locations.
+Today, Midnight LunchTM collaboration sessions can be facilitated either live or virtually from Bi-Link's Hardware StoreTM locations or any other conference room in your organization.
 Drawing together a diverse team of problem-solvers using the same "thinking tools" Edison used, it's possible to record the entire collaboration session using Think Tank software.

 Midnight Lunch aligns teams for radical productivity early on in their innovation efforts.
 One 6-hour Midnight Lunch session delivers an outcome equivalent to 60-hours of team meeting time.